AustralianHealthcareAssociates/.github/pull_request_template.md

 # Pull Request Requester
 - [ ]	Tagged with AB# correctly
 - [ ]   AB# all within the Pull Request Title
-- [ ]   All items within the current sprint if not (it will need to be split or it will need to be discussed with the Dev and Testing Project Lead)
+- [ ]   All items within the current sprint - if not it will need to be split or it will need to be discussed with the Dev and Testing Project Lead
 - [ ]   Target branch is the current QA Environment
 - [ ]   Conflicts resolved - when a conflict is complex get all parties involved in the conflict resolution